RednibCoding/NonoGL/README.md

 ### Window Management

-- **`bool nnCreateWindow(char *title, int width, int height, bool scalable, bool filtered)`** Creates a window with the specified title, width and height.
-Scalable determines wether the drawn content on the screen should be resized when the window resizes.
+- **`bool nnCreateWindow(char *title, int width, int height, bool virtual, bool filtered)`** Creates a window with the specified title, width and height.
+Virtual determines whether to use a fixed, virtual coordinate system for rendering, regardless of the actual size of the window.
   Filterd determines wether a smoothing filter should be applied to images and text.
 Otherwise they stay pixelated (good for pixel art).

 - **`void nnSetRenderFunc(void (*callback)(void));`**